redis/redis-doc/commands/zrange.md

 The elements are considered to be ordered from the lowest to the highest score.
 Lexicographical order is used for elements with equal score.

-See `ZREVRANGE` when you need the elements ordered from highest to lowest score (and descending lexicographical order for elements with equal score).
+As per Redis 6.2.0, this command has the capability to replace `Z[REV]RANGE[BYLEX|BYSCORE]` which are now considered deprecated.

-Both `start` and `stop` are zero-based indexes, where `0` is the first element, `1` is the next element and so on.
+By default the `min` and `max` arguments represent zero-based indexes, where `0` is the first element, `1` is the next element and so on.
-They can also be negative numbers indicating offsets from the end of the sorted set, with `-1` being the last element of the sorted set, `-2` the penultimate element and so on.
+They can also be negative numbers indicating offsets from the end of the sorted set, with `-1` being the last element of the sorted set, `-2` the penultimate element and so on. in that case

-`start` and `stop` are **inclusive ranges**, so for example `ZRANGE myzset 0 1` will return both the first and the second element of the sorted set.
+`min` and `max` are **inclusive ranges**, so for example `ZRANGE myzset 0 1` will return both the first and the second element of the sorted set.

 Out of range indexes will not produce an error.
-If `start` is larger than the largest index in the sorted set, or `start > stop`, an empty list is returned.
+If `min` is larger than the largest index in the sorted set, or `min > max`, an empty list is returned.
-If `stop` is larger than the end of the sorted set Redis will treat it like it is the last element of the sorted set.
+If `max` is larger than the end of the sorted set Redis will treat it like it is the last element of the sorted set.

+If a `BYSCORE` argument is given the command behaves like `ZRANGEBYSCORE`, see its documentation for details.
+If a `BYLEX` argument is given the command behaves like `ZRANGEBYLEX`, see its documentation for details.

+The optional `REV` argument can be used to have the elements ordered from the highest to the lowest score.
+Descending lexicographical order is used for elements with equal score.

+The optional `LIMIT` argument can be used to only get a range of the matching elements (similar to _SELECT LIMIT offset, count_ in SQL).
+A negative `count` returns all elements from the `offset`.
+Keep in mind that if `offset` is large, the sorted set needs to be traversed for `offset` elements before getting to the elements to return, which can add up to O(N) time complexity.

 It is possible to pass the `WITHSCORES` option in order to return the scores of the elements together with the elements.